-The U.S. House is poised for a second time to vote to end the federal ban on cannabis and help communities and individuals hardest hit by the war on drugs.
+The U.S. House is set for a second vote to end the federal ban on cannabis, aiming to aid communities and individuals most affected by the drug war.

-According to the schedule released Friday, a vote on the Marijuana Opportunity Reinvestment and Expungement Act, or MORE Act, will reach the House floor as early as Wednesday.
-The House Judiciary Committee passed the bill last September.
+As per the schedule released on Friday, the decision on the proposed Marijuana Opportunity Reinvestment and Expungement Act (MORE Act) is up for voting and will take place on the House floor as early as Wednesday.
+The House Judiciary Committee passed the bill in September.

-It would make legal cannabis operations eligible for Small Business Administration loans and checking accounts, would require federal courts to expunge prior cannabis convictions.
+- Eligibility of legal cannabis operations for Small Business Administration loans and checking accounts

-Senate Democrats, led by U.S. Sen. Cory Booker, are drafting legislation to end the federal cannabis ban and help individuals and communities hurt by the war on drugs.
+Senate Democrats, led by U.S. Sen. Cory Booker, are drafting legislation to end the federal cannabis ban and provide assistance to individuals and communities affected by the war on drugs.

-The House in February voted to allow banks to provide credit cards, checking accounts, and other financial services to legal cannabis businesses, but Booker has opposed taking up the measure in the Senate, saying any legislation also must have a restorative justice provision.
+The House in February voted to allow banks to provide credit cards, checking accounts, and other financial services to legal cannabis businesses.
+However, Senator Cory Booker has opposed taking up the measure in the Senate, stating that any legislation must also include a restorative justice provision.